anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 `Consume` is simply reading one or more records from one or more topic(s).

 # 2.3.
 Writing tests only to produce
-When you write or produce to a topic you can verify the acknowledgment from Kafka broker which is in the format of `recordMetadata`.
+When you write or produce to a topic you can verify the acknowledgment from a Kafka broker which is in the form of `recordMetadata`.

 e.g.
 ```java